 Indeed, depending on the type of the application, the UK Visa Fees for family settlement applications varies from £388 to £3,250.
 However, the application charges for the spouse visa applications are £1,523.
 Moreover, for leave to remain and ILR applications the Home Office fees are usually £1,033 and £2,389, respectively.
 However, certain applicants on human rights grounds can apply for exemption as well.

-The UK family settlement visa processing time for applications under Appendix FM of Immigration Rules is usually 60-120 working days (12-24 weeks).
-However, applicants can purchase the UK settlement priority visa service to fast track family visa applications within 30 working days.
+The UK family settlement visa processing time under Appendix FM of Immigration Rules is usually 60-120 working days (12-24 weeks).
+However, applicants can purchase the priority visa service to fast track family visa applications within 30 working days.
 The additional charges for the priority settlement service are £573 for entry clearance applications.

 Perhaps, the average refusal rate for applications under Appendix FM of Immigration Rules for family settlement is approximately 20-25%.
 However, the refusal rate greatly various from country to country.
 For instance, the In fact, the UK family visa refusal rate in 2019 amongst the top 20 was the highest for Nepali (31.91%), Eritrean (29.92%) and Ghanaian (29.50%) nationals.
 In fact, the UK family visa refusal rate during 2019 was also high for Sudanese (28.11%), Syrian (27.65%), and Nigerian (27.60%) nationals.
 Moreover, within the top 20, the lowest UK family visa refusal rate in 2019 was for Iranian (9.64%) and South African (9.96%) nationals.
 And also for Iraqi (10.79%), US (11.10%) and Australian (12.07%) nationals.
 The UK family (spouse) visa refusal rate 2019 for nationalities not included in the top 20 was 22.31%.